 We start to feel as though everything we read is going on next door; right in front of us.
 And as the world grows smaller, we ourselves grow larger within it.
 Bangladesh is but a stone’s throw away.
 I could bike to Istanbul, to Saudi Arabia.
 Those people killed by Isis in…?
 I knew them.
 Or someone just like them.
 I can feel the pain of their family and their community, because it could have been my family and community.

 We change our profile pictures on Facebook with borders and “Never Forget” insignia.
 We offer “…thoughts and prayers!” to those suffering, remembering that, yes, we are all in this together.

 Emoji fists in the air, tears down cheeks of profile pictures, social media solidarity.

-But what could bring us together (and most certainly often does), however, also makes us distrustful.
-Just as we feel connected to the victims, we realize how close the attackers are as well. and who they might be.
-These are people.
-We are people.
-They did it to them, they could do it to us.
+But what could bring us together (and often does), however, also helps to divide us.
+It makes us distrustful.
+Just as we feel connected to the victims, we realize how close the attackers are as well.
+And who they might be.
+Those are people.
+We’re peopl too.
+They did it to them, and they could do it to us.
 The world isn’t such a big place anymore to hide in, to keep at an arm’s length, to only understand through books and films.